Booth's Theatre: Opening night

 Try as he might, Booth could not make his theatre into a viable business enterprise.
 Once again he turned to touring with his successful productions of Hamlet, Othello, and Richelieu, to raise funds he sent back to New York, but nothing could produce enough money to keep the doors of Booth's Theatre open.
 He relied on the advice and "experience of others" to run the theatre, but it was not in his nature.
 The press, in writing of Booth's departure from managing his own theatre, suggested that "it is true that the frames have sometimes outshone the pictures," meaning that the spectacle of lavish sets and costumes at times upstaged the performances of the actors in Booth's productions, especially, apparently, the performances of the women.
 Even when shows were financial successes, such as the revival of the popular The Little Detective and the hit drama Little Nell and the Marchioness both starring the renowned Charlotte Crabtree in 1871, the theatre was still in debt.
 Finally, in 1874, only five years after the triumphant opening Romeo and Juliet, Booth lost the theatre to bankruptcy, and "never again participated in theatrical management".

 Closing

-After being sold by Booth, the theatre was owned by several different managers, including the theatrical impresarios Augustin Daly and Dion Boucicault.
+After being sold by Booth, the theatre was owned by several different managers, including the theatrical impresarios Augustin Daly, Dion Boucicault and Henry E. Abbey.